jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-qc.rst

 * In this section, we will see how to visualize all these scores collectively using |fastqc|.

-* |fastqc| allows you to:
+* Also, |fastqc| will allow you to:

   1. Create user-friendly **plots** and **tables** to assess the general quality and composition of raw sequence data.
-  2. Identify any **problems** in your data that should be considered when moving for further analysis.
+  2. Identify any **problems** originated either in the sequencer or in the starting library material.
   3. Export the results to an **HTML** based reports.

 .. note::
-   Don't forget that fastq errors are not accurate measures, hence use them as **warnings** for further analysis.
+   Don't forget that fastq errors are not entirely accurate measures, hence use them as **warnings** for further analysis.

 Installation